swevans/thread.js/README.md

 ```

 ### Adding Thread Logic
-###### Loading Scripts
+You can add logic to a thread by loading external scripts or defining script via code.
 Loading an external js file is the quickest way to add lots of logic to a thread.
 Scripts are loaded synchronously within the thread; no other thread code will execute until the script is loaded and evaluated within the thread's scope.
+###### Loading Scripts
 ```js
 // Loads two scripts into the thread's scope
 // A loads, A evaluates, B loads, B evaluates